Embodied Red Teaming for Auditing Robotic Foundation Models: Experiments

 \subsection{Language-conditioned robots struggle with instruction generalization}

-\textbf{Setup:} We evaluate the performance of GR-1 and 3D-Diffuser on several instruction sets: those from the CALVIN benchmark and RLBench environments (denoted as \textit{Training}), rephrased versions of these instructions (denoted as \textit{Rephrase}), and instructions generated by \ert.
-The rephrased instructions are generated by providing the original benchmark instructions as example inputs to the red team VLM.
-We consider rephrased instructions as a naive method for generating new instructions beyond the existing benchmarks, serving as a baseline to highlight \ert's effectiveness in discovering instructions that cause robot failures.
+\textbf{Setup:} We tested the \ert-generated instructions on the state-of-the-art language-conditioned robot model 3D-Diffuser \citep{ke20243d}, using their publicly available checkpoints.
+The 3D-Diffuser is a diffusion policy model that takes images and language embeddings as inputs, with instructions processed by a pre-trained CLIP model \citep{radford2021learning}.
+The 3D-Diffuser model was trained on expert demonstrations for the tasks in CALVIN and RLBench.
+We evaluate the performance of 3D-Diffuser on several instruction sets below: \begin{itemize}[leftmargin=*] \item \textbf{Training}: Instructions from the CALVIN benchmark and RLBench environments.

+\item \textbf{Rephrase}: These rephrased instructions were created by inputting the original benchmark instructions (\textbf{Training}) into an LLM (GPT-4o) as examples.
+Note that this is different from ERT since ERT does not take the original benchmark instructions as inputs.
+We use this method as a simple baseline for generating new instructions beyond existing benchmarks.
+For further details, see Appendix~\ref{app:prompts}.

-In our experiments, we make the instructions being tested similar to the number of instructions in the original training instruction set for each robot policy to ensure a fair comparison on the performance (success rate) of the robot's policy.
-For the CALVIN environment, we prompt \ert to generate 10 instructions for each of 27 tasks, totaling 270 instructions.
-For 3D-Diffuser, we perform iterative refinement, as described in Algorithm~\ref{alg:ert}.
-For GR-1, we instead re-use the instructions found from performing \ert on 3D-Diffuser for testing GR-1, aiming to see if instructions causing one model to fail also lead to failure in the other.
-For RLBench, we generate 3 to 6 instructions for each of 18 tasks using \ert.
-All generated instructions are provided in Appendix~\ref{appendix:calvin_instructions} for CALVIN and Appendix~\ref{appendix:rlbench_instructions} for RLBench.
+\item \textbf{ERT (Ours)}: We evaluated ERT using varying numbers of refinement iterations (denoted as $k$) to demonstrate its effectiveness both with and without refinement. \end{itemize} For evaluation, we generate new instruction sets where each is roughly equivalent in size to the original training set.
+In the CALVIN environment, we use \ert to generate 10 instructions for each of 27 tasks (totaling 270 instructions) and then apply three iterative refinement steps (i.e., \(k \in \{1, 2, 3\}\), see Algorithm~\ref{alg:ert}).
+In contrast, for RLBench, we generate 3 to 6 instructions per each of 18 tasks using \ert without refinement since the unrefined instructions already challenge the 3D-Diffuser model.
+All generated instructions are available in Appendix~\ref{appendix:calvin_instructions} for CALVIN and Appendix~\ref{appendix:rlbench_instructions} for RLBench.

-\textbf{Metric:} The models are evaluated for each instruction across all initial states defined by the benchmarks.
-The initial states vary across the initial configuration of the robot and the initial positions of objects in the scene.
+\textbf{Metric:} The models are evaluated for each instruction across all initial robot and object configurations as is the standard practice in the benchmarks used for evaluation.
 The success rate of a robot policy $\pi$ on instruction $\boldsymbol{c}$ is denoted as $R(\pi, \boldsymbol{c})$.
 The model's overall performance on an instruction set $\{\boldsymbol{c}_1, \cdots, \boldsymbol{c}_N \}$ is the average success rate across all instructions: